accumulationvector/accumulationvector.github.io/_pages/links.md

 - [Jean Yves Girard](http://girard.perso.math.cnrs.fr/Accueil.html) - [Archive](https://archive.is/ceLEp)<br>

 - [WTF is Neurocam?](http://wtfisneurocam.blogspot.com/2013/03/01-going-down-rabbit-hole.html) - [Archive](https://archive.is/os2Po)<br>
+The answer: A very interesting experiment in reality games.

 - [Dark Web Drug Sellers Dodge Police Crackdowns](https://www.nytimes.com/2019/06/11/technology/online-dark-web-drug-markets.html) - [Archive](https://archive.is/8VXd7)<br>
 >Despite enforcement actions over the last six years that led to the shutdown of about half a dozen sites — including the most recent two — there are still close to 30 illegal online markets, according to DarknetLive, a news and information site for the dark web.<br>